TV Tropes is 149% Funded

 Guts' Youth Arc

 Guts' adoptive mother.
 She and Gambino headed the mercenary band Guts grew up in before joining the original Band of the Hawks.
-Before finding Guts, Sys miscarried and Gambino agreed to take Guts along since it seemed to be the only thing that prevented her from going mad with grief.
-Guts lost his adoptive mother a few years later when Sys died from tuberculosis
+Before finding Guts, Shisu miscarried and Gambino agreed to take Guts along since it seemed to be the only thing that prevented her from going mad with grief.
+Guts lost his adoptive mother a few years later when Shisu died from tuberculosis

 right before his eyes.